 Academic life is just one part of your experience as a college student.
 Campus life is a big part of it, too!
 About 65% of our undergraduate students choose university housing.
 Living on campus can give you a place to prepare for classes or share a quick bite with friends, a place to find peace and privacy, and space to chill out after a full day.

 We want you to have all the information you need to make Carnegie Mellon your home for the next four years.
 There's specific information for admitted students below, but be sure to explore housing, dining and more online for additional information.
-If you have questions, you can always reach the Office of Admission by phone on the "I'm In" line: 412.CMU.IMIN (412.268.4646).
+If you have questions, you can always reach the Office of Admission at 412.CMU.IMIN (412.268.4646) or @email.

 Watch and learn how Student Affairs nurtures your intellectual and personal growth and works alongside you to shape a rewarding and unforgettable college experience.

 Student Athletes in Action

 We are #TartanProud!
 At Carnegie Mellon, we boast more than 400+ Tartan student athletes and 19 NCAA Division III teams.
 Watch some of our Tartan teams in action.

 First-year students are required to live on campus and are guaranteed university housing.
 After you enroll at Carnegie Mellon, you'll receive more detailed information and gain access to the online housing application.
 On your housing application, you'll not only indicate your residence hall preferences, but also answer several questions that will help us match you with a roommate.
 Housing assignments will be made at random, without regard to the admission deposit date.

 You can find more information about first-year housing options and how to apply for housing on the Housing Services and Residential Education website.
 You can even take virtual tours of all the residence halls and room types!

 If you can't wait to hear more about being a Tartan, watch a recorded campus life session to learn more!